-Individual Assignments
+Individual or Group Assignments

 A student is required to complete an assignment related to the topic/s presented in class.
+Assignments may be given in class.
 Completed assignments must be submitted to CANVAS ONLY on the due date specified in the course outline.
 Assignments submitted other than on Canvas will not be accepted.
 No extension permitted.
-Assignments are due every Friday at 5:00 PM unless otherwise specified by the professor.
-There will be 10 assignments required for this course.
+All assignments are due on Saturdays at 5:00 PM unless otherwise specified by the professor.
+There will be 6 assignments required for this course.

-- Assignments must be completed individually unless otherwise instructed by the professor. - All assignments must be submitted via CANVAS.
-Assignment submitted other than in Canvas will not be graded. - Any assignment submitted after the deadline will receive a grade of zero. - All assignments shall be typed and prepared professionally using MSWord and/or PowerPoint and converted to pdf file before submitting to Canvas. - To maintain academic integrity on assignments, student works will be checked through plagiarism and AI generation.
+- Assignments shall be completed individually unless otherwise instructed by the professor. - All assignments must be submitted via CANVAS.
+Assignment submitted other than in Canvas will not be graded. - Any assignment submitted after the deadline will receive a grade of zero. - All assignments must be typed and prepared professionally using MSWord and/or PowerPoint and converted to pdf file. - Individual or Group assignment must be presented orally on the date specified by the professor. - To maintain academic integrity on assignments, student works will be checked through plagiarism and AI generation.
 Assignment with more than 20% plagiarized and 30% AI generated will not be graded and will receive a zero grade.